arnaudDup/sw-epfl-server/README.md

 This is the server used for the course software engineering given at epfl

 # Commands

+- npm install.

- - npm start --> run the server on port 3000.
+ > npm start --> run the server on port 3000.
- - npm test --> run the tests.
+ > npm test --> run the tests.

 # TODO